 What is a VPN?

 Of course, VPNs aren’t infallible.
 They can’t protect you from any malware that you inadvertently download, but for the everyday user, they provide a level of privacy and security that no major ISP does.

 Why use a VPN?

 All Kodi addons can be hijacked, regardless of whether they’re official or not.
 While official addons are usually created with stringent validation measures in place, third-party addons generally aren’t.
 This means that there may be more uncaught vulnerabilities that an attacker could exploit to gain control of your computer.

 Because ISPs don’t encrypt their customers’ data, it’s fairly easy for someone to intercept your network traffic using a Man-in-the-Middle (MitM) attack.
 If this were to happen, an attacker would have access to the entirety of your browsing history.
-They could even force you to download malicious scripts which allow them to control your computer remotely.
+They could even force you to download malicious scripts that allow them to control your computer remotely.
 A VPN encrypts your traffic and renders these attacks useless.

 It’s widely known that ISPs limit the network speeds of their customers.
 This is generally intended to discourage streaming video online.
 With a VPN, your internet traffic is hidden from your ISP.
 Since they can’t detect that you’re watching video they’re less likely to throttle your network speeds.
 This can even help prevent excessive buffering, one of the most common issues Kodi users face.

 Some countries (such as China) restrict the websites that their citizens can visit.
 A VPN allows its users to connect to a server in a different country, bypassing any governmental web filters in the user’s home country.

 Which VPN should you use?

 There are several different VPN services to choose from, but it’s often difficult to tell which is best for a particular task.
 Some VPNs value privacy the most, for instance, while others focus on providing the fastest possible connection.